 If you're addicted to alcohol as well as cocaine, you may be prescribed Antabuse (disulfiram).

 SMART Recovery is an alternative science-based programme that helps people recover from addictions.

 If you're also addicted to these or any other substances, you should be offered specialised help with this too.

 Where will I have my treatment?

-You will normally stay living at home while being treated for cocaine addiction.
+You'll normally stay living at home while being treated for cocaine addiction.